|This feature is only available in Analytics 360, part of Google Marketing Platform.

 Which display ad referred traffic with the lowest bounce rate?
 Go to the Source/Medium report.
 Click dfa/cpm in the table.
-Select DCM Ad as the primary dimension in the table.
+Select CM360 Ad as the primary dimension in the table.
 Compare Bounce Rate for each ad.

 Which display placement sends the most qualified traffic?
 Go to the Source/Medium report.
 Click dfa/cpm in the table.
-Select DCM Placement as the primary dimension in the table.
+Select CM360 Placement as the primary dimension in the table.
 Compare Bounce Rate for each placement.
 Next, click one of the Goal Set, Ecommerce, or Floodlight tabs, and look at the conversion rates for each placement.